loomnetwork/loom-sdk-documentation/docs/ko/extdev-transfer-gateway.md

 ---
 ## Overview

-In this doc we'll walk you through the setup required to transfer tokens between token contracts you've deployed to `extdev` and `Rinkeby`.
+In this doc we'll walk you through the setup required to transfer tokens between token contracts you've deployed to Loom Testnet and `Rinkeby`.
 If you haven't done so already you should first read through the high level overview of the [Transfer Gateway](transfer-gateway.html).

-## 1. Deploy token contracts to `extdev`
+## 1. Deploy token contracts to Loom Testnet

-If you wish to transfer tokens from a token contract deployed on `Rinkeby` to one that's deployed on `extdev` you'll need to ensure that the token contract you deploy to `extdev` implements the `mintToGateway` function.
+If you wish to transfer tokens from a token contract deployed on `Rinkeby` to one that's deployed on Loom Testnet you'll need to ensure that the token contract you deploy to Loom Testnet implements the `mintToGateway` function.
 We've created some sample contracts and a simple CLI to interact with them.

 ### MyToken ERC721 contract